JvanKatwijk/SDRunoPlugin_drm/the-dll/README.md

 the samplerate is already reduced to 62.5 KHz (the decoder will do the further filtering an reduction to 12 KHz).

-The decoder is - apart from GUI issues - a mirror of the decoder of the drm-receiver
+The decoder is - apart from GUI issues - a mirror of the decoder of the drm-receiver I developed under (and for) Linux.